 12. Heavy Metals (lead, aluminum, arsenic, nickel, beryllium, mercury, cadmium & nickel)

-Impurities and contaminants of different ingredients in cosmetics can expose you to some terrible metals that bio-accumulate and cause cancer.
+Impurities and contaminants of different ingredients in cosmetics can expose you to some terrible heavy metals that bio-accumulate and cause cancer.
 Hydrogenated Cottonseed Oil is used in eyeliners and other care products, it is often contaminated with these heavy metals.
 (Source)

 Anti-bacterial and anti-fungal agent, it can react with free chlorine in tap water which then converts to toxic dioxins when exposed to UV light.
 It has been shown to bind with estrogen and androgen receptors in vitro, raising concern that it may cause developmental and reproductive harm.
 (Source)